7 Introduction to R and the Tidyverse

 But there are various other ways to inspect the content of a tibble

-str(peng) # a structural overview of an R object
+str(peng) # A structural overview of an R object

-summary(peng) # a human-readable summary of an R object
+summary(peng) # A human-readable summary of an R object

-View(peng) # open RStudio's interactive data browser
+View(peng) # Open RStudio's interactive data browser

-7.3 Plotting data in tibbles
+7.4 Plotting data in tibbles

-7.3.1 ggplot2 and the “grammar of graphics”
+7.4.1 ggplot2 and the “grammar of graphics”

-ggplot2 is an R package that offers an unusual, but powerful and logical interface for this task (Wickham 2016).
-The following example describes a stacked bar chart.
+ggplot2 is an R package that offers a slightly unusual, but powerful and logical interface for this task ().

 library(ggplot2) # Loading a library to use its functions without ::